chef-boneyard/chef-rfc/new/rfcXXX-telemetry.md

 end
 ```

-In addition to capturing these metrics, telemetry system will also allow publishing
+In addition to capturing these metrics, telemetry system will also provide publishing
-them via statsd or saving them as node attribute.
+API for metrics.
+Telemetry system will provide two publishing mechanism out of the box.
+They are
+  - node attributes: metrics will be saved as node attribute itself
+  - statsd : To publish metrics via statsd endpoints

-Telemetry sysetm can be configured via the standard chef config file or using a dedicated
+Telemetry system can be configured via the standard chef config file or using a dedicated
 CLI flag for chef-client and chef-solo.
 It will be disabled by default.
 Following is an example of configuring the telemetry subsystem